Fragtality/Any2GSX/README.md

 Each Profile can have multiple Profile Matches, each defining a String/Text that should be compared (equals, starts with, contains) against a Data Source.
 In general it is recommended to use SimObject to match the Aircraft and have at least one Profile just using that.
 Additional Profiles can then also match for a certain Airline or Airframe to have different Settings (i.e. Operator Preferences) for different Airlines.<br/><br/>

+The String/Text used in a Profile Match can contain multiple Strings at once, separated by a Pipe `|`.
+For Example searching the SimObject Path for `inibuilds-aircraft-a306` or `A300-600` can be written as `inibuilds-aircraft-a306|A300-600`.
+If more than one String does match, the resulting Score will still be the same (still 8 Points for the given Example).
+It could also be written with two different Profile Matches each containing only one String - but in such Scenarios (with multiple Matches), especially when matching against the SimObject Path, the Profile will have such an high total Score that no other Profile can reach.
+So only do so if that Effect is intended!<br/><br/>

 The Buttons on Top of the Profile List allow to:
 - <img src="https://icons.getbootstrap.com/assets/icons/play.svg"> Set the selected Profile as the active Profile (i.e. to setup your Profiles outside of the Sim / without needing to load the Aircraft).
 - <img src="https://icons.getbootstrap.com/assets/icons/download.svg"> / <img src="https://icons.getbootstrap.com/assets/icons/upload.svg"> To Import/Export the selected Profile to/from the Clipboard to share Profiles with others quickly.